amulyarstar/police-citizen-ai-copilot/police-citizen-ai-copilot-prd.md

 **Why a no-device fallback matters.** A citizen who has lost their phone still needs a way to file a report.
 Rather than building new infrastructure (kiosk, IVR), the existing Officer Dashboard serves this purpose — an officer enters the report on the citizen's behalf, and it flows through the same guardrails and pipeline as any other submission.

+## 4.1 Confidence scoring and escalation logic

+**How `confidence_score` is calculated.** The Discrepancy Analytics Tool derives its confidence score from four measurable factors: the time gap between the citizen's reported time and the sensor-recorded time, the location gap between the reported address and the sensor's detection point, whether the type of event reported is consistent with what the sensor detected, and the reliability/completeness of the underlying sensor data.
+These combine into a single score so that low-quality or ambiguous sensor data lowers confidence rather than producing a falsely certain flag.
+The score is a prioritization aid for human reviewers, not a verdict — it does not assert that the citizen is lying.

+**What happens if an officer doesn't respond to a dispatch confirmation.** Confirmation requests carry a timeout window scaled to urgency.
+If the assigned officer doesn't respond within that window, the request escalates to a backup officer or supervisor — it is never auto-approved by the system.
+Every escalation step (who was notified, when, and the outcome) is logged to the same PostgreSQL audit trail as the original confirmation request.
+The citizen-facing status updates to "under review" during escalation so the reporter isn't left without feedback.

 ## 5. Out of scope for Round 1

 - Live integration with real municipal sensor networks or dispatch systems (simulated/seeded data used for demo).